 patients who choose the ER for help.
-It is a dilemma
+It’s a dilemma

 for them, particularly since almost 3 million such

 patients with undifferentiated musculoskeletal low back pain go

 to the emergency room for help annually!
 (1) Unless there is

 cauda equina syndrome demanding surgery or an infection, pain is the issue.
 How best can a Fort Wayne ER doc help?

 How can an ER doctor deliver higher value care?
 (2) Imaging and

 medication.
 What can the Fort Wayne chiropractic back pain specialist offer?